Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/3_rag-dialogue-routing-chatbot.md

 }
 ```

-We define two new nodes `RagChat` and `QAChat` that extend the `Chat` node.
+We define two new nodes `RagChat` and `QAChat` which is inherited from the `Chat` node.
 The `RagChat` node is used for the RAG model, and the `QAChat` node is used for a simple question-answering model.
 Both nodes have the ability `respond` that responds to the user query using the respective model.

 In the `RagChat` node, we have a new ability `respond_with_llm` that responds to the user query using the RAG model.
 The ability retrieves the relevant information from the documents and responds to the user query.
 In the `QAChat` node, we have a new ability `respond_with_llm` that responds to the user query using a simple question-answering model.